 Since moving to California in 2010, cellist Freya Seeburger "Cellista" has been an active performer in both classical ensembles and rock bands.
 She has recorded and performed with independent rock, hip hop, and classical groups including Van Dyke Parks, the Awesöme Orchestra Collective, Grammy nominated artist Tanya Donelly, and The Coup (as a member of Classical Revolution).

-As a solo cellist and the artistic director of the curated music and art series Juxtapositions Freya's penchant for performing music in unconventional spaces, and her devotion to collaborating with artists across mediums has led her to create unique performances that incorporate elements of classical music, improvisation, and visual art.
+As a solo cellist and the artistic director of the arts-based company Juxtapositions, Freya's penchant for performing music in unconventional spaces, and her devotion to collaborating with artists across mediums has led her to create unique performances that incorporate elements of classical music, improvisation, and visual art.

 Cellista has backed singer/songwriter Maryam Qudus of Doe Eye, playing on San Francisco's Live 105 premier of Qudus' album “Run, Run, Run,” produced by SJ mover-and-shaker Steve Murr.
 In May 2012, Cellista played for Doe Eye at the Joint in Las Vegas, when Doe Eye was selected as a competitor in Billboard's Battle of the Bands.
 Freya recorded with producer John Vanderslice alongside the Magik*Magik Orchestra.
 In 2014, she performed alongside Grammy-nominated artist, Tanya Donelly, on Donelly's West Coast tour with Throwing Muses, and that same summer joined Classical Revolution at Yerba Buena Center for the Arts, for a multi-genre concert that featured Bay area hip hop legends, "The Coup."
 She is also the cello ambassador for the Awesome Orchestra Collective, an organization she holds near and dear to her heart.